s9w/oof/readme.md

 # Oof (omnipotent output friend)
 It's common for C++ programs to write output to the console.
 But consoles are far more capable than what they are usually used for.
-The magic lies in the so-called [Virtual Terminal sequences](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) (sometimes also confusingly called ["escape codes"](https://en.wikipedia.org/wiki/ANSI_escape_code)): These cryptic character sequences allow complete control over position, color and other properties of written characters. *Oof* is a single C++20 header that wraps these in a convenient way
+The magic lies in the so-called [Virtual Terminal sequences](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) (sometimes also confusingly called ["escape codes"](https://en.wikipedia.org/wiki/ANSI_escape_code)): These cryptic character sequences allow complete control over position, color and other properties of written characters. *Oof* is a single C++20 header that wraps these in a convenient way.

-On top of that, *oof* provides two special interfaces that heavily optimizes the resulting stream of VT sequences, so that real-time outputs like those below are possible.
-Note that everything in these videos are letters in a console window:
+On top of that, *oof* provides two special interfaces that heavily optimize the resulting stream of VT sequences, so that real-time outputs like those below are possible.
+Everything in these videos are letters in a console window:

 https://user-images.githubusercontent.com/6044318/142469815-ce680909-9151-4322-85aa-01dc9ba29c1d.mp4